-1. Parties in Interest May Object to the Debtor's Classification of Claims and Equity Interests interests in such class.
+1. Parties in Interest May Object to the Debtor's Classification of Claims and Equity Interests

+Bankruptcy Code section 1122 provides that a plan may place a claim or an interest in a particular class only if such claim or interest is substantially similar to the other claims or interests in such class.
 The Debtor believes that the classification of Claims and Equity Interests under the Plan complies with the requirements set forth in the Bankruptcy Code because the Debtor created eight Classes of Claims and Equity Interests, each encompassing Claims or Equity Interests, as applicable, that are substantially similar to the other Claims and Equity Interests in each such Class.
 Nevertheless, there can be no assurance that the Bankruptcy Court will reach the same conclusion.